 Problem Statement 1 (Prioritized): Students need to feel empowered to report concerns.
+Root Cause: New students do not know how to report incidents and others feel it is "snitching" and are hesitant to report an issue.

-Problem Statement 2: Campus culture is improving with staff however need to engage the community to create a positive culture.
+Problem Statement 2: Campus culture is improving with staff, however, we need to engage the community to create a positive culture.
+Root Cause: There has been a huge turnover at this campus for many years.
+The PTA disbanded and outside organizations had been turned away in previous years.